2024 Coastal Resiliency Research Symposium

 Michelle Nowlin (moderator) - Clinical Professor of Law, Duke Environmental Law & Policy Clinic

 Paula Gillikin - Central Sites Manager, N.C.
-Coastal Reserve & National Estuarine Research Reserve3:00pm - Afternoon Break
+Coastal Reserve & National Estuarine Research Reserve

 Jamie Womble - Program Lead / Biologist, Southeast Alaska Network (National Park Service)